 Kimi K2 Thinking Turbo vs Qwen2-7B-Instruct

 Kimi K2 Thinking Turbo (2025) and Qwen2-7B-Instruct (2024) are compact production models from Moonshot AI and Alibaba.
-Kimi K2 Thinking Turbo ships a 262K-token context window, while Qwen2-7B-Instruct ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Kimi K2 Thinking Turbo ships a 262k-token context window, while Qwen2-7B-Instruct ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Kimi K2 Thinking Turbo is safer overall; choose Qwen2-7B-Instruct when provider fit matters.